chidiwilliams/buzz/README.md

 ### Windows

 - Download and extract the `*-windows.tar.gz` file.
-- Open the Buzz.exe file
+- Run the Buzz.exe file

 ### Linux